anndoko/web-scraping-and-crawling/README.md

 ### Note:
 * Ann Arbor Boards & Commissions
 ** (https://a2gov.legistar.com/Departments.aspx)
-* It might take a while to run this program.
-You can reduce the number to reduce the time while you’re testing your code.
+* It might take a while to run this program. **You can reduce the number to reduce the time** while you’re testing your code.
 For example, run the first 5 departments to see whether the code works.
-Then run the all departments to have the correct answer.
+Then run the all departments to have the correct answer. **You might also implement cache** for the quicker process.
+(The cache is not required yet highly recommended.)

 * If you find there’s a space before ‘VACANCY’, that’s because the data of the website.
 You don’t need to do additional handling.

 ### Sample Command: